 You can reach me anytime at [xxxxx xxx xxxx] or by email at [firstname.lastname@example.org].
 I look forward to discussing my background and your requirements in greater detail with you in an interview.
 Thank you for your consideration.

 Frequently asked questions about career change cover letters

-Still wondering about certain details when it comes to writing a cover letter for your career switch?
+Still wondering about certain details when it comes to writing a CV and cover letter for your career switch?